A Guide to Creating Your First React App

 You can also use UXPin to explore ideas before committing anything to code.
 Built-in libraries give you quick, easy ways to test features.
 If you like the way they work, you can build your own versions with tweaks that suit your product.

-If you’re ready to go one step further and design with live code – with components that aren’t just flat symbols but are already production-ready and interactive, request access to UXPin Merge.
+Design with live coded components that aren’t just flat symbols but are already production-ready and interactive.
+Request access to UXPin Merge.